flutter/website/src/content/platform-integration/web/renderers.md

 Flutter web offers two _build modes_, and two _renderers_.
 A build mode is chosen when building the app and it determines which of the two renderers are available in the app, and how a renderer is chosen.
-A renderer is chosen at runtime when the app is being launched.
+A renderer is chosen at runtime when the app is being launched, and it determines the set of web technologies used to render the UI.

 The two build modes are: default mode, and WebAssembly mode.

-The two rendering modes are: `canvaskit` and `skwasm`.
+The two renderers are: `canvaskit` and `skwasm`.

 ## Renderers